 Hilda Blanco has been selected as a Lead Author to prepare the IPCC’s Fifth Assessment Report (AR5).
 Over 800 scientists have been selected to prepare the 2014 global assessment.
 Hilda Blanco is one of only 3 U.S. urban planning academics to be selected for this global assessment.

-Dan Wei was appointed a Research Assistant Professor at the School of Policy, Planning and Development (SPPD) in August, 2010 affiliated with the Center for Sustainable Cities.
-She was previously a Postdoctoral Research Associate at SPPD working with Prof. Adam Rose.
+Dan Wei was appointed a Research Assistant Professor at USC Sol Price School of Public Policy in August, 2010 affiliated with the Center for Sustainable Cities.
+She was previously a Postdoctoral Research Associate at USC Price working with Prof. Adam Rose.
 Her research focuses on analyses of state/regional climate action plans, modeling of economic impacts of greenhouse gas (GHG) mitigation policies, design of market-based GHG mitigation policy instruments, and other technical issues related to policy assessment of GHG control strategies.
 She has participated in the analysis of cap and trade and/or carbon tax policies for several regions, and applied the REMI Policy Insight Model to analyze the macroeconomic impacts of climate action plans for several states.
 She is currently participating in a U.S.-China cooperative project to facilitate capacity building of low-carbon development planning in Guangdong Province, China.

 Marina Alberti, Professor of Urban Design and Planning at the University of Washington is a Visiting Professor at the Center for Sustainable Cities Winter 2011.
 She is collaborating with Prof. Blanco on a Haynes Foundation funded study on water scarcity in Southern California.
 Prof. Alberti directs the Interdisciplinary Ph.D.
 Program in Urban Designand Planning and the Urban Ecology Research Laboratory at UW.
 She teaches courses in Urban Ecology,Environmental Planning, Geographic Information Systems, and Group Dynamic and Conflict resolution.
 She also teaches an Advanced Course in Research Design.
 Her research interests are in the impacts of alternative urban development patterns on ecosystem dynamics.
 She is the Principal Investigator on a number of grant-funded research projects including an NSF Biocomplexity Grant project aiming to study the emergent properties of urban landscapes in Seattle, WA and Phoenix, AZ.
 Her research also focuses on measures of urban environmental performance that can be used to monitor progress and inform policy-making and scenario planning.
 She is especially interested in advanced interdisciplinary approaches to urban ecological problems.
 Her most recent book entitled Advances in Urban ecology (Springer 2008) synthesizes the state of knowledge on the complex interactions between of urbanization and ecological function and articulate the challenges for scholars of urban ecosystems.